 With these handy tips, you’ll be able to organize your Outlook inbox so that you become more effective, stay on top of your tasks, and feel less stressed when looking at your emails.
 Want to know the secrets?
 Keep reading to find out.

-Folders work a lot like the folders on your computer that allows you to organize and group files.
+Folders work a lot like the folders on your computer; they allow you to organize and group files in specific locations, so you’ll know where to find them.

-In Outlook, the folders are on the left-hand side of the navigation bar.
-You’ll notice that there are a number of default folders, such as:
+1. Find the folders on the left-hand side of the navigation bar.

 - Sent Mail